 Lemon bars have to be one of my all time favorite desserts.
 I usually reserve lemon bars for special occasions, because they are so sweet and rich.
 They are great for a special treat, party or a school event.

-My mom gave me a huge basket of Meyer lemons from her tree (back before we all had to shelter in place), so naturally I used them to make some lemon bars.
-If you're not familiar with Meyer lemons, they're a seasonal citrus fruit that's similar to the regular Eureka lemons that you find in the grocery store, but with a thinner peel; they're sweeter and more aromatic, too.
+My mom gave me a huge basket of Meyer lemons from her tree (back before we all had to shelter in place), so naturally I used some of them to make lemon bars.
+If you're not familiar with Meyer lemons, they're a seasonal citrus fruit that look similar to the regular Eureka lemons that you find in the grocery store, but with a thinner peel; they're sweeter and more aromatic, too.
 The lemon bars they made are truly fantastic, with an amazing citrus flavor that you simply won't get from grocery store lemons.
 If you don't have a Meyer lemon tree yourself (or have a friend who does), you can find them Trader Joe's or at one of the local farmers markets—while they're in season.